Setting Financial Goals That Drive Your Business Forward

 Smaller Business Goals Should Be Set to Facilitate Bigger Financial Goals

 Making one million dollars in sales is a nice goal, but all by itself, it is a goal without substance unless you have mapped out other goals to help facilitate those sales.
-If money is your only driving passion, you, your employees, and business will all suffer.
+If money is your only driving passion, you, your employees, and the business will all suffer.
 In fact, studies on discipline, self-control, and success show that constantly expending high energy to achieve success can be unhealthy for you.

 While growing your business’ bank account, you also need to focus on growing its people, your customer base, and improving your company’s overall worth including product-consumer demand and positive branding.
 Success comes in many degrees and setting and achieving smaller goals that lead towards fulfilling larger goals can be very rewarding.